V433 Aurigae

 V433 Aurigae is a variable star in the constellation Auriga.
-It is a slowly pulsating B star (SPB) that ranges from apparent magnitude 6.02 to 6.06 over 4.6 days.
+It is a slowly pulsating B star (SPB) that varies by a few hundredths of a magnitude over 4.6 days.
 It is faintly visible to the naked eye under very good observing conditions.
-Using a Hipparcos-derived distance of about 324 pc, it shines with a luminosity approximately 322 times that of the Sun and has a surface temperature of 7400 K. However, measurements by Gaia indicate a much higher distance of 3200 ly.
+It shines with a luminosity approximately 14,000 times that of the Sun and has a surface temperature of about ±16950 K.

 V433 Aurigae was discovered to be a variable star when the Hipparcos data was analyzed.
 It was given its variable star designation in 1999.